bhauman/certifiable/README.md

 that you can supply to a Java server so that you can enable HTTPS development on your local machine.

-Certifiable creates and reuses a single root certificate and chains the certificates for each server off of it.
-This provides the benefit of only having to trust the root certificate once.
+Certifiable creates a secure root certificate on your machine that you can trust because the root keys get deleted.
+It then creates a single end user certificate and keys in the form of a Java Keystore.

+This is much more secure than the various tools that create a single root certificate and keep the keys hanging around while importng into your local keychain and trust stores.

 Certifiable only relies the Java `keytool` command.
 Assuming that if Java is installed then `keytool` will be available as well.